Mariners’ veterans offer a few words of advice to those recently drafted

 “You have to play with a chip on your shoulder,” Dyson said of being a low pick.
 “It’s what I always did and still do.”

-Dyson had advice for high draft picks since, too.
+Dyson had advice for high draft picks too.

 “If you’re a high-round draft pick, come in and respect your teammates and respect the guys that were there before you,” he said.
 “You want to give a good impression.
 You don’t want to look like you are everything just cause you were drafted in the high rounds.”